PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 Once the growth team knew where the drop-offs were, the next step was figuring out why they happened and what to do about it.

 In the case of Let's Do This, their target metric was *number of bookings*.
 They noticed a large drop-off during the booking flow and decided to investigate.
-They sent emails to the customers who dropped off and offered them Amazon gift cards in exchange for a 30-minute call.
+They sent emails to the customers who dropped off, offering Amazon gift cards in exchange for a 30-minute call.

 They learned that when booking events like marathons, their customers need to be confident that it's right for them (after all, they spend months training for it!).
 This would lead to hesitation.

 Thomas and his team brainstormed solutions.
-Eventually, they built features to improve trust signals and this significantly increased their bookings!
+Eventually, they built features to improve trust signals, and this significantly increased their bookings.

 ## 3. Experiment everything